Why the Inca Trail?

 I feel that with age you learn to appreciate the world around you more, and my desire to learn more about different cultures and history that makes up the world we live in has been a definite factor in wanting to travel to more places that go beyond the pool.
 Peru is a country that is filled with so much, most importantly the iconic Machu Picchu dating back to the 15th Century which was the perfect starting point for someone that had never travelled there before.

-Which, brings me to that all important packing list!
+Which, brings me to that all-important packing list!
 To be honest, I had no idea what to really expect on the Inca Trail despite asking as many questions about it as possible, so the first thing I will say is that you will most likely go into it with a set expectation of what you think you should pack vs the reality of the situation.
 Especially if you’re a first-time trekker!
 That’s why I’ve put together a handy comparative list of the things you should definitely pack vs the things you think you should pack before you set-off on your very own Incan adventure.

 - Appropriate hiking attire (thick walking socks, light zip-off trousers, quick-dry shirts, underwear).